-Credit is offered to the Company's customers through a proprietary credit card underwritten by third-party financial institutions and at no recourse to the Company.
+Credit is offered to the Company's customers through a proprietary credit card underwritten by third-party financial institutions and, except as follows, at no recourse to the Company.
 Beginning in fiscal 2018, the Company began offering limited credit to its commercial clients.
-The total exposure at the end of fiscal 2018 was \$251 thousand.
+The total exposure at the end of fiscal 2019 and fiscal 2018 was \$1,045 thousand and \$251 thousand, respectively.